Katherine Firth

-Katherine Elizabeth Firth (born 24 February 1979) is a British-Australian poet and librettist.
-She is also a university lecturer, working at La Trobe University, Melbourne, and a research associate at Trinity College Theological School, Melbourne, the theological college of the Anglican Province of Victoria.
+Katherine Elizabeth Firth (born 24 February 1979) is an Australian poet and librettist.
+She is the inaugural head of Lisa Bellear House at the University of Melbourne.
+She previously was academic coordinator at International House, University of Melbourne, a university lecturer at La Trobe University, Melbourne, and a research associate at Trinity College Theological School, Melbourne, the theological college of the Anglican Province of Victoria.

 Education

 Firth was born in Western Australia and raised in Melbourne, the Northern Territory and Hong Kong, where she completed her schooling at King George V School.
-She read English literature at Newnham College, Cambridge, and completed a Master's degree in Music, History and Culture at Oxford Brookes University, where she also gained her doctorate for her thesis, The MacNeices and their Circles: Poets & Composers in Collaboration 1939-54.
+She read English literature at Newnham College, Cambridge, and completed a master's degree in music, history and culture at Oxford Brookes University, where she also gained her doctorate for her thesis "The MacNeices and their Circles: Poets & Composers in Collaboration 1939-54".

 Career

 Poet and librettist

-Firth has created libretti for collaborations with award-winning Sydney composer Andrew Schultz, and Melbourne composers Michael Leighton Jones, and Peter Campbell.
-Her collaboration with Andrew Schultz, 'Southern Cantata', op.
+Firth has created libretti for collaborations with award-winning Sydney composer Andrew Schultz and Melbourne composers Michael Leighton Jones, and Peter Campbell.
+Her collaboration with Andrew Schultz, Southern Cantata, op.
 102, was first performed on Advent Sunday 2017 at St John's Church Southbank, Victoria.
-The work was first broadcast on 3MBS Radio in February 2018.
+The work was first broadcast on 3MBS radio in February 2018.

-Her collaboration with Michael Leighton Jones, 'Anthem for the Feast of any Healer' was first performed by the Choir of Trinity College, Cambridge directed by Stephen Layton.
+Her collaboration with Michael Leighton Jones, Anthem for the Feast of any Healer, was first performed by the Choir of Trinity College, Cambridge, directed by Stephen Layton.
 It was subsequently recorded by the Australian Broadcasting Corporation performed by the librettist and the Choir of Trinity College (University of Melbourne) under the direction of the composer.

-Two collaborations with Peter Campbell, 'Sunlight touches the roses' and 'In Advent heat' were written for and recorded by the Choir of Trinity College (University of Melbourne).
+Two collaborations with Peter Campbell, Sunlight touches the roses and In Advent heat, were written for and recorded by the Choir of Trinity College (University of Melbourne).

-Firth has reflected on the poetry of Anglican Archbishop of Canterbury Rowan Williams for the Australian Broadcasting Corporation Encounter program.
+Firth has reflected on the poetry of the former Archbishop of Canterbury, Rowan Williams, for the Australian Broadcasting Corporation's Encounter program.